Strategic Learning and the Topology of Social Networks: Finding good estimators

-The following lemma, which we shall prove in the next section, is the main ingredient in the proof of our main Theorem~\ref{thm:learning}.
-Before stating it we would like to remind the reader that if $\cK$ is a set of graphs then $\cR(\cK)$ is the set of rooted $\cK$ graphs, and $\gs(\cR(\cK))$ is the set of $\cK$ equilibrium graph strategies (Definition~\ref{def:cB}).
-Recall also that $\pstar = \half + \half\dtv(\mu_0,\mu_1)$ (Definition~\ref{def:pstar}).
+The following lemma is the technical core of the proof of the main result of this article.
+Before stating it we would like to remind the reader that if $\cK$ is a set of graphs then $\cR(\cK)$ is the set of rooted $\cK$ graphs, and $\eqs(\cR(\cK))$ is the set of $\cR(\cK)$ equilibrium graph strategy profiles.
+Recall also that $\pstar = \half + \half\dtv(\mu_0,\mu_1)$.